vabruzzo/react-perf-code-tutorial/README.md

 4. Understand why component methods should be bound in `constructor`
 5. Utilize `why-did-you-update`
 6. Understand the use and necessity of immutability

+The code is commented out, refer there for explanations.
+Feel free to open a pull request to add additional comments, etc.